worker-tools/json-stream/README.md

 const collected = await new Response(stream).json()
 ```

-If on the other hand ND-JSON is sufficient for your use case, this module also provides `ND_JSONStringifyStream` and `ND_JSONParseStream` that work the same way as shown above, but lack the following features (TODO: move to separate module?).
+If on the other hand ND-JSON is sufficient for your use case, this module also provides `NDJSONStringifyStream` and `NDJSONParseStream` that work the same way as shown above, but lack the following features (TODO: move to separate module?).

 ## Using JSON Path to locate nested data
 __JSON Stream__ also supports more complex use cases.
 Assume JSON of the following structure: